esp8266/Arduino/doc/reference.rst

 ------

 ``Serial`` object works much the same way as on a regular Arduino.
-Apart from hardware FIFO (128 bytes for TX and RX) HardwareSerial has additional 256-byte TX and RX buffers.
+Apart from hardware FIFO (128 bytes for TX and RX) ``Serial`` has additional 256-byte TX and RX buffers.
 Both transmit and receive is interrupt-driven.
 Write and read functions only block the sketch execution when the respective FIFO/buffers are full/empty.
+Note that the length of additional 256-bit buffer can be customized.

 ``Serial`` uses UART0, which is mapped to pins GPIO1 (TX) and GPIO3 (RX).
 Serial may be remapped to GPIO15 (TX) and GPIO13 (RX) by calling